T. J. Rodgers

-Thurman John "T. J." Rodgers (born March 15, 1948) is an American billionaire scientist and entrepreneur.
+Thurman John Rodgers (born March 15, 1948) is an American billionaire scientist and entrepreneur.
 He is the founder of Cypress Semiconductor and holds patents ranging from semiconductors to energy to winemaking.
 Rodgers is known for his public relations acumen, brash personality, and strong advocacy of laissez-faire capitalism.
 He stepped down as Cypress CEO in April 2016 and Director in August 2016 after serving for 34 years.

 Early life

 Thurman John Rodgers was born on March 15, 1948, in Oshkosh, Wisconsin.
 He goes back to nearby Green Bay, Wisconsin several times a year to attend Green Bay Packers football games.
 His father was a car salesman and worked for General Motors and his mother was a school teacher, with a master's degree in radio electronics.
 He was a Sloan scholar at Dartmouth College and played on the Dartmouth Big Green football team.
 In 1970 he received his bachelor's degree, graduating as salutatorian with majors in chemistry and physics.
 He received his master's degree (1973) and Ph.D.
 (1975) in electrical engineering from Stanford University.
 While pursuing his Ph.D. degree, Rodgers invented the VMOS process technology, which he later licensed to American Microsystems, Inc. He founded Cypress Semiconductor in 1982.
 He was awarded an honorary doctorate from the Universidad Francisco Marroquín in Guatemala City.